mstnegate/reduced-kobold/README.md

     2. Use a pre-quantized model:
         - LLaMA models pre-quantized with [qwopqwop200's excellent GPTQ repo](https://github.com/qwopqwop200/GPTQ-for-LLaMa) are incompatible without slight manual work due to some bad naming decisions on my part.
 These include the decapoda-research ones.
 There is a compatibility layer, but you need to some setup:
             - YMMV with this method; I didn't prepare those weights.
+            - Note that this code path isn't actively tested and does not support all features of that repo.
             - Create a folder with appropriate config files (config.json, generation_config.json, etc., etc.)
             - Copy the quantized weights file (probably `something.pt`) into this folder and rename it to `pytorch_model.bin`.
             - Modify config.json following the steps above.
 Do not set `"is_sparse"`.
 Add the additional key-value pair: `"qwopqwop_mode" : true`